Ophelimus maskelli

 Habitat

 Occurs in eucalyptus plantations, forests, and nurseries.
-In its range, inhabits natural eucalyptus woodlands in Australia and New Zealand.
+In its native range, inhabits natural eucalyptus woodlands in Australia and New Zealand.
 In invaded regions, found wherever Eucalyptus are cultivated, including Mediterranean climates, tropical Asia, and semiarid environments.

 Distribution

-to Australia (New South Wales) and New Zealand. in: Mediterranean region (Spain including Balearic Islands, France including Corsica, Portugal, Italy including Sicily, Greece), Middle East (Israel, Turkey, Jordan), North Africa (Algeria, Morocco, Tunisia), South Africa, tropical Asia (Vietnam to Indonesia including Sumatra and Timor), China, and the United States (California).
+Native to Australia (New South Wales) and New Zealand. in: Mediterranean region (Spain including Balearic Islands, France including Corsica, Portugal, Italy including Sicily, Greece), Middle East (Israel, Turkey, Jordan), North Africa (Algeria, Morocco, Tunisia), South Africa, tropical Asia (Vietnam to Indonesia including Sumatra and Timor), China, and the United States (California).
 First recorded in the Canary Islands and has continued expanding its range.

 Seasonality

 emerge in large numbers in spring.
 In Mediterranean regions, show seasonal peaks corresponding to eucalyptus leaf flush.
-In Sumatra, Indonesia, lifespan studies indicate continuous activity with variable across seasons.
+In Sumatra, Indonesia, lifespan studies indicate continuous activity with variable densities across seasons.

 Host Associations

-- Eucalyptus camaldulensis - inducerred gum
+- Eucalyptus camaldulensis - gall inducerred gum

-- Eucalyptus globulus - inducerTasmanian gum
+- Eucalyptus globulus - gall inducerTasmanian blue gum

-- Eucalyptus tereticornis - inducer
+- Eucalyptus tereticornis - gall inducer

 Life Cycle